Struggling to choose a new Medicare health care plan? It’s not too late to get help.

 “The senior population is bombarded with misinformation.
 There are a lot of fraudulent things happening, and it’s to the point where some seniors are not picking up their telephones.“

-Here are some things seniors and their caregivers need to remember as the decision deadline looms.
+Here are some things seniors and their caregivers need to remember as the decision deadline looms for this year’s open enrollment period.

 To take the pressure off wary enrollees, brokers are supposed to wait 48 hours before sealing the deal.

-“I give you this information, and if you want me to meet with you, I have to wait 48 hours before I come and see you to provide you with time to digest the information so you don’t feel rushed.
+“I give you this information,” the broker told me.
+“And, if you want me to meet with you, I have to wait 48 hours before I come and see you to provide you with time to digest the information so you don’t feel rushed.

-“If seniors have a clear understanding [of the plans], they decide to stay where they are or they switch [before the enrollment deadline.]”
+“If seniors have a clear understanding, they decide to stay where they are or they switch.”

 What if I make a terrible decision?

-If a person feels they have made a wrong decision, they can correct it from Jan.
-1, 2024 through March 31, 2024.
+If you end up feeling like you’ve made a wrong decision, you still can correct it from Jan.
+1 through March 31.

 “We have been certified through all the insurance carriers.
 We must test and score 90% or more to get certified to have these conversations with the beneficiaries.”